FarzanehCS/neural-/README.md

 # A simple sample for "Neural Networks and Deep Learning"

-* Notice these codes are written before I mastered Numpy better and so I might edit them ASAP.
+* Notice these codes are written before taking Machine Learning couse and mastering Numpy and so I might edit them ASAP.

 This is a sample implementaion of the "Neural Networks and Deep Learning".
 The Neural-networks-and-deep-learning package is the very basic implementation and the